pmatsinopoulos/deploy_zookeeper/README.md

 $ ./bin/destroy-all.sh
 ```

+## EC2 Launch Template

+The VPC creation process creates an EC2 Launch Template.
+This includes user data.
+It is a long string which comes out
+of the base64 encoding of the script `cloudformation/user_data.sh`.

+## TODO: ...

+Automate the process of the generation of the EC2 Launch Template User Data value.

 ## Next Step

 - Can I create a series of EC2 machines, each one on different subnet?
--- For example, create 2 EC2 machines on subnet-1,
+-- For example, create 1 EC2 machine on subnet-1,
-                       2 EC2 machines on subnet-2,
+                       1 EC2 machine on subnet-2,
-                       2 EC2 machines on subnet-3,
+                       1 EC2 machine on subnet-3,

 Later:
 - Can I create a series of EC2 machines in an auto-scaling group using cloud formation?

 When using the UI to launch a template:

-ACTION: TODO: I need to assign a public IP to the instance?

 1. I have to define the instance type, otherwise, the launch template will not succeed to launch.
 2. I also have to define the subnet because this will put the machine into a subnet.